jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/ESPM_and_ESSJ.rst

    If the arm is folded, and you can't access the surface, you can force the arm to move despite the brakes.
-This is not something you should do too often, but it can help during the setup: `YouTube video <https://www.youtube.com/shorts/wBXQduLbHdE>`_.
+This is not something you should do too often, but it can help during the setup: `moving an unpowered Si arm (YouTube video) <https://www.youtube.com/shorts/wBXQduLbHdE>`_.

 To program the ESPM, connect an :ref:`ESXX programmer <esxx>` to the JTAG port on the ESPM board.
 Once programmed, the ESXX programmer should be removed and the cover reinstalled.